-MECC has a Great Expectations Coordinator that works individually with each student, providing support such as:
+MECC has a Great Expectations Coordinator that works individually with each student, providing access to support such as:

 Laptop Lending Program

-If you would like to learn more about Great Expectations please contact Kari Paschetto, MECC’s Great Expectations Coordinator, at 276.523.2400 ext.
-422 or at email@example.com.
+If you would like to learn more about Great Expectations, become a part of Great Expectations, or refer a student to Great Expectations, please contact Christina Fraley at 276-523-9030 or email@example.com.

 Q: How do I know if I qualify for Great Expectations?